 Stock iOS doesn't have a Safe Mode but you can try a soft reset to fix most issues.
 To do this, press and hold both your iPhone's Home button and the Sleep button at the same time, wait for it to restart then let go of the buttons when the Apple logo is displayed.

-The iPhone X doesn't have a Home button so the process is a bit different.
+The iPhone X and beyond don't have a Home button so the process is a bit different.

 Press and quickly release the volume up button, press and quickly release the volume down button then press and hold the side button and release when the Apple logo appears.